Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases: Independent random graph models

+For some networks, only node descriptors $x_i$ and $x_j$ are available and building an {\sl edge} descriptor $x_{ij}$ from {\sl node} descriptors is not straightforward as depicted in \cite{HGH08}.
+In these examples, the node descriptors are all qualitative.
+For each category of each node descriptor, we build binary edge descriptors indicating if both node belong to the same category, or if at least one on the two belong to it.
+The precise definition of the edge covariates for each dataset is explained in \cite{gof2}.

 We fist applied the degree variance test to each of these networks to check if their topology is similar to the one of an ER network.
 As expected, their topology are far too heterogeneous to fit an $ER(p)$ model, and the null hypothesis is rejected for each one of them.\\ The question is then to know if the available covariates on edges are sufficient to explain the heterogeneity of the network, at least in terms of degrees.
-To address this question, for each network separately, we fitted a logistic regression model stating that $\text{logit}(\poij) = x_{ij}^\intercal \beta$, where $\text{logit}(u) = \log(u)/\log(1-u), u\in\mathbb{R}$, $x_{ij}\in\mathbb{R}^d$ stands for the vector of covariates for the $(i, j)$ and $\beta$ for the vector of regression coefficients.
-This regression model provided us with an estimate of the connection probability matrix $\pgo$.
+To address this question, for each network separately, we fitted a logistic regression model $\text{logit}(\poij) = x_{ij}^\intercal \beta$, which provided us with an estimate $\pgoh$ of the connection probability matrix $\pgo$.
 We then applied the degree mean square test to check if the considered covariates are sufficient to explain the heterogeneity of the network.

-The results are given in Table \ref{Tab2:TreeFungi}, the null hypothesis $H_0 : Y \sim \HERpgoh$ is rejected for all networks except for CKM and Karate.
-As for the ecological networks, these results are consistent with these from \citep{MRV10}, who detected a residual heterogeneity in the valued versions of these networks after correction for these covariates.
+The results given in Table \ref{Tab2:TreeFungi} show the ability of the proposed test to detect a departure from the degrees predicted by the covariates.
+Indeed, the null hypothesis is rejected for all networks except for the CKM and Karate networks.
+As for the ecological networks, these results are consistent with these from \cite{MRV10}, who detected a residual heterogeneity in the valued versions of these networks after correction for these covariates.